ZeroZulu/Zer0sandbox-blog/src/content/posts/markdown-extended.md

 ---
 title: Learning to Code on Your Own: Common Challenges and How to Beat Them
 published: 2025-07-30
+description:|
-description: 'Self-teaching programming is rewarding—but also overwhelming.
-In this guide, we explore the most common challenges faced by self-taught developers, from resource overload to motivation slumps, and offer practical strategies to stay on track, build real projects, and connect with the coding community.'
+  Self-teaching programming is rewarding—but also overwhelming.
+In this guide, we explore the most common challenges faced by self-taught developers, from resource overload to motivation slumps, and offer practical strategies to stay on track, build real projects, and connect with the coding community.
 image: ''
 tags: [Programming, webdev, softwaredevelopment, SelfLearning, Focus, Consistency]
 category: 'Programming'